To contact the Committee, use our contact form.

 My partner and I gratefully received a half plot at Burnside in May 2020 and it has been an incredible adventure since.
 I must admit I was more of a houseplant person then an outdoor gardener, but having the allotment has definitely changed that!
 You will often find us pottering around the plot or sometimes enjoying a drink in the sunshine.
 I am always up for a chat, so do come say hello if you see me.
 I look forward to being able to further support the society as a member of the committee.

-My wife and I have had a half plot for about six years, and I’ve kept bees in an apiary on the site for nine.
+My wife and I have had a half plot since 2014, and I’ve kept bees in an apiary on the site for a little longer than that.
 We’re aiming to work on our vegetables in the next few years, after decent success with currants, tayberries, strawberries and greengages.
 Like most others, I think we always hope to spend more time on our plot than we actually do!

 I got my plot at Burnside right at the start of the pandemic in 2020.
 It’s my little Eden and a place away from the hustle and bustle.
 Having worked at The RSPB and at environmental organisations, before going gardener full time, it’s an environment I’m really passionate about.
 Putting nature and the climate first by growing my own.

 I’ve had a plot at Burnside since about 2010 and have been on the committee since 2014.
 I’ve always found it a very friendly environment, with great collaboration among all other plot-holders.

 Scarily, I started on Vinery in 1997.
 For several years I resisted the temptation to grow asparagus on my plot because it took three years before you got anything and I had always planned on moving.
 Twenty years on, I’m still here and the original asparagus is still doing fine!
 I try to keep six hens (subject to foxes and bird flu), I make half decent Romsey cider, and I don’t like weeds.